-Arnd Wedemeyer is the senior editor of ICI Berlin Press from 2021-22 and the research coordinator of the core project ERRANS from 2014-21.
+Arnd Wedemeyer was the senior editor of ICI Berlin Press from 2021-22 and the research coordinator of the core project ERRANS from 2014-21.
 He studied philosophy and comparative literature at Cologne, Munich and the Humanities Center at Johns Hopkins University.
 His doctoral thesis, ‘Expanses of Thought: Space Among Kant Husserl Heidegger’, shows how Kant’s discovery of the problem of incongruent counterparts became the driving force for a progressively radicalized exteriorization of thought.
 He taught German literature and philosophy at Princeton University from 2002 to 2010 and held a visiting position at Duke University.
 He joined the ICI Berlin first as a postdoctoral fellow, then, from 2014 to 2020, as senior researcher and coordinator of the Core Project ERRANS.

 His research focuses on continental philosophy, literary and cultural studies, political and legal studies, and Jewish thought.
 Recent publications and lectures deal with the curse of political theology, the crippled absolutism of the Enlightenment, Joseph Beuys as a pioneer of plasticity, the heterological routines of Jacob Taubes, Walter Benjamin’s dialectics of concealment, and Max Brod’s war games.
 He is currently writing a cultural history of the year 1977 in the two German states.